open5e/open5e/source/running-a-game/traps.rst

 When the trap is triggered, the net is released, covering a 10-foot-square area.
-Those in the area are trapped under the net and restrained, and those that fail a DC 10 Strength saving throw are also knocked prone.
+Those in the area are trapped under the net and :ref:`srd:restrained`, and those that fail a DC 10 Strength saving throw are also knocked :ref:`srd:prone`.
 A creature can use its action to make a DC 10

 Strength check, freeing itself or another creature within its reach on a success.
 The net has AC 10 and 20 hit points.
 Dealing 5 slashing damage